 Check Out Our 5 Tips on Filing Your Taxes

 Tax season is upon us, folks.
-Maybe you’re in your Rome GA assisted living facility dreading the looming task that is tax prep!
+Maybe you’re in your Rome GA assisted living community dreading the looming task that is tax prep!
 Naturally everybody hopes to find ways to save money on their taxes or maximize the return received, and seniors are no exception to this rule.
 If you are over 50 years of age, we have got a few tips on tax breaks for seniors that might help you save some green.
 We hope you’ll find this info interesting and useful.

 Pro Tip 1: Higher Standard Deduction for Seniors